clark-aerospace/Clark-Aerospace-Interop/README.md

 ## **Current Task**

-Create test for cli bridge class
+Create method for droneClient class that sends a mission item to the device.

 ### Old Tasks

+~~Create test class for cli bridge class~~
 ~~Update read me with get started instruction~~